INDONESIA FURNITURE AS A KEY TO NATIONAL ECONOMY

 The furniture trade in Indonesia has grown significantly, becoming one of the largest contributors to the country’s economy.

-What makes Indonesian furniture become one of the biggest contributors to the country’s economy and also the most sought-after furniture imports in the international market?
+What makes Indonesia furniture become one of the biggest contributors to the country’s economy and also the most sought-after furniture imports in the international market?

 In the meantime, the primary markets for Furniture Indonesia are the United States, Japan, and several European countries.
 In 2023, the United States accounted for 57% of Indonesia’s furniture exports, followed by Japan at 6,17% and other countries like Australia, the Netherlands, and Belgium.
 TrendEconomy